d-EScape/Domoticz_iDetect/README.md

 A tag will still accept #ignore as a single(!) option (so without the =true part), again to maintain backward compatibility.

-Limitations
-Although you can theoretically set a poll interval or grace offline period to anything, even a second or 0 seconds, those speeds will not work as expected.
-The heartbeat of the plugin runs every 4 seconds, so nothing will be faster than that.
-It should not really matter because such low interval values are not really practical.
-Also bare in mind that the ping tracker will start a separate ping process for every tag.
-That might become a problem with a lot of ip’s to ping.
-So I set the hard coded ping interval to 60 seconds and would advice you to set higher intervals per tag where possible.
-Only lower intervals where needed.

 Extra’s

 I included a ‘dummy’ module.
 If you specify a tracker like 192.168.1.1#type=dummy , then nothing is actually polled, but a (hard coded) list of Mac addresses is returned to the plugin on every interval.
 Can be useful for testing.